BUDAPEST – A FULL TRAVEL GUIDE!

 I always rave about Free Walking Tours because you get to explore a city and receive a local’s recommendations, and this is a perfect example!
 A fantastic ruin bar and drink recommendation but this time in a totally different country, who would have thought!

-Then there’s the wine bar with the gorgeous bartender who ends most sentences with “my lady”, born and raised in a small hillside town in Budapest his charm is unreal.
-Be sure to ask for a glass of bulls blood and be prepared with cash for your “glass deposit” which is returned when you return your glass at the end of the night.
-Odd I know, but, after a few drinks, people apparently turn into glass thieves.
+Then there’s the wine bar with the gorgeous bartender who ends most sentences with “my lady”.
+Born and raised in a small hillside town in Budapest, his charm is unreal.
+Be sure to ask for a glass of bull’s blood and be prepared with cash for your “glass deposit” which is returned when you return your glass at the end of the night.
+Odd I know! but after a few drinks, people apparently turn into glass thieves.

-I’m apart of a few online travel groups and the number one topic is females going out solo, particularity in the evening.
+I’m a part of a few travel groups online, and the number one topic is females going out solo, particularly in the evening.
 Would I ever go to a bar alone in Los Angeles where I live? heck no, I hadn’t stepped foot into a bar in years, let alone by myself.
-With that being said, there is something about being in a foreign country that makes me want to explore places and meet as many amazing people as possible.
-Like the local I met in Prague who took me out for dinner after picking me up with flowers in hand, and showed me some of the best spots in the city.
-My advice would be if you’re someone who often finds yourself saying “Gee..
-I didn’t see that coming” or “My judgment was off with that one” or you generally just feel nervous, then I recommend going out in a group.
-Being born and raised in Brooklyn N.Y., I’m pretty street smart and follow my gut which is always spot on and makes it much easier to surround myself with good-intention individuals and avoid sketchy situations, especially while traveling.
+With that being said, there’s something about being in a foreign country that makes me want to explore places and meet as many amazing people as possible.
+Like the local I met in Prague who picked me up with flowers in hand, took me to dinner, and showed me some of the best spots in the city.

 get cultured